Nassau County, Florida: History

 Nassau County was created in 1824 from Duval County.
 It was named for the Duchy of Nassau in Germany.

 The Battle of Alligator Bridge took place in Nassau County around Callahan on June 30, 1778, and was the only major engagement in an unsuccessful campaign to conquer British East Florida during the American Revolutionary War.

 In 1817, the short-lived Republic of the Floridas was established on Amelia Island.
-It was one of several attempts to wrestle Florida from Spanish control into the growing United States.
+It was one of several attempts to wrest Florida from Spanish control into the growing United States.

+Some of the men from the county had formed a militia unit called the Davis Guards leading up to the Civil War.
+This unit would be organized as Company K of the 2nd Florida Infantry Regiment in the Confederate army.

 Law and government

-The main environmental and agricultural body is the Nassau County Soil and Water Conservation District, which works closely with other area agencies.

-County Commissioners
+County commissioners

-Nassau County is governed by the five-member Nassau County Board of County Commissioners, who are elected to four-year terms by the voters.
-The terms are staggered so that either three or two commissioners (alternately) are up for election every two years.

-The Nassau County Commissioners consists of the five members below:
+Nassau County operates under the administration of the Nassau County Board of County Commissioners, comprising five members.
+These commissioners are elected by the voters to serve four-year terms, with the election cycle structured such that either three or two commissioners are subject to election every two years.
+The following individuals constitute the Nassau County Commissioners:

-Ocean Highway & Port Authority
+Ocean Highway and Port Authority

-The Ocean Highway & Port Authority (OHPA) is the independent government agency in Nassau County, Florida, that owns and operates the seaport system at the Port of Fernandina.
+The Ocean Highway & Port Authority (OHPA) functions as an autonomous governmental organization within Nassau County, Florida, responsible for the ownership and management of the seaport infrastructure at the Port of Fernandina.
 OHPA was founded in 1941 by the Florida Legislature.
+Relay Terminals is the current operating partner of the Port.

-The Port of Fernandina is used for terminal service for pulp and paper as well as steel exports, machinery, auto parts, chemicals, beverages, chemicals, building materials and food products.
-Container lines from the port serve routes to Colombia, Venezuela, the Dominican Republic, Haiti, Jamaica, Aruba, Curaçao, and Bermuda.
-In 2020 the port received over a million dollar grant from the United States Department of Transportation to start a barge service.
+The Port of Fernandina operates as a terminal for handling various commodities, including pulp and paper, steel exports, machinery, automotive components, chemicals, beverages, building materials, and food items.
+The port's container lines facilitate shipping routes to destinations such as Colombia, Venezuela, the Dominican Republic, Haiti, Jamaica, Aruba, Curaçao, and Bermuda.
+Notably, in 2020, the port was awarded a substantial grant exceeding one million dollars from the United States Department of Transportation to initiate a barge service.